ialkamal/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-1. Global scope, if "this" is not bounded to a function then it refers to the global console or window object scope.
+-Global scope, if "this" is not bounded to a function then it refers to the global console or window object scope.
-1. Implicit Binding, If "this" is used in a function then it refers to the object that is invoking that function.
+-Implicit Binding, If "this" is used in a function then it refers to the object that is invoking that function.
-1. New Binding, "this" is used in creator functions to initialize the object with the argument data passed to it.
+-New Binding, "this" is used in creator functions to initialize the object with the argument data passed to it.
-1. Explicit Binding, "this" keyword is also used with constructor functions in the call or apply methods to bind an object with another one.
+-Explicit Binding, "this" keyword is also used with constructor functions in the call or apply methods to bind an object with another one.
 In other words the new object gets all the function attributes of the original object.

-1. Why do we need super() in an extended class?
+4. Why do we need super() in an extended class?

 super is used to bind the child to the parent object allowing the child to inherit the properties and methods of the parent object.